We sat down with our head of product development to hear all about the (super-complex!) science behind our latest formula.

 Sofia!
 We’re so happy to sit down with you to talk about Daily Dose.
 First, let’s take a step back and have you tell us more about what inspired the creation of this product in particular—a sunscreen serum, if you will!

 Of course.
-Well, it’s no surprise that vitamin C is a very buzzworthy skincare ingredient these days—and rightfully so.
-It helps brighten the skin and fade dark spots and pigmentation (two extremely noteworthy benefits), amongst a host of other things.
+Well, it’s no surprise that vitamin C is a very buzzworthy skincare ingredient these days — and rightfully so.
+It helps visibly brighten the skin and helps prevent the appearance of dark spots and pigmentation (two extremely noteworthy benefits), amongst a host of other things.
 And one thing we found out when learning more about vitamin C in the lab is that it literally “photoincinerates,” or burns off by the sun, when you wear it without SPF.
 Which was completely mind-blowing for us to hear, especially with all of our “Protect Your Investment” talk!

 So, this product came about because we really wanted to find a way to bottle the amazing benefits of Vitamin C with SPF, to teach people that these two things are absolutely essential together and to eliminate another step (applying SPF) with your vitamin C.

-Oh that analogy REALLY helps us understand all of that—so great.
-You were just mentioning other things that damage your skin along with UV rays, and blue light really stuck out to us … There’s a lot of talk about it these days, with everyone sitting in front of their screens.
-Can you tell us whether or not Daily Dose helps protect your skin from it, and if so, how?
+There’s a lot of talk about blue light these days, with everyone sitting in front of their screens.
+Can you tell us whether or not Daily Dose helps filter it?

 Whoa, that sounds super cool.
 So going back to vitamin C, please tell us a little bit more about the type that’s in Daily Dose.